 The beneficial interest in the funds held by the Community Foundation of Greater Fort Wayne Inc. (Foundation) are the result of an agreement whereby McMillen Health has transferred assets to the Foundation and has specified itself as the beneficiary of the assets.
 McMillen Health may draw up to a certain percent of the value of the assets each year, subject to certain conditions and limitations, but may only obtain a return of the full value of the assets upon consent of the Foundation.
-McMillen Health's beneficial interest in these funds is included in investments.

-Additionally, the Foundation holds investment assets, with a value of \$15,611 and \$15,872 at June 30, 2020 and 2019, respectively, for the benefit of McMillen Health.
+Additionally, the Foundation holds investment assets, with a value of \$20,588 and \$21,783 at June 30, 2022 and 2021, respectively, for the benefit of McMillen Health.
 McMillen Health is precluded from recognizing these assets held by the Foundation because of the explicitly granted variance power held by the Foundation.
 Accordingly, McMillen Health only recognizes its annual grants by the Foundation from these funds as contributions.